Kairn/rakurima/README.md

 The following environment variables can be supplied to the test program.
 * `BASE_PAUSE_TIME_MS` - The (base) sleep time of the Rakurima worker thread in milliseconds, default to 10.
 * `BASE_BROADCAST_RETRY_MS` - The (base) timeout in milliseconds before a broadcast is retried, default to 200.
-* `BASE_ELECTION_TIMEOUT_MS` - The (base) timeout in milliseconds before a raft node holds a new election without receiving replication call, default to 2500.
+* `BASE_ELECTION_TIMEOUT_MS` - The (base) timeout in milliseconds before a raft node holds a new election without receiving replication call, default to 3000.
 * `BASE_REPLICATE_INTERVAL_MS` - The (base) time in milliseconds between replication RPCs for leader, default to 150.
+No jitter is applied by currently.

 The following workloads are currently supported.
 (More in progress)